Skip to main content

 Contact a nurse

-*Eligibility criteria: Eligibility cannot be determined until all of the information submission requirements have been met by the healthcare professional, patient, and/or caregiver.
-Patients are not eligible for co-pay assistance if prescriptions are paid by any state or other federally funded programs, including, but not limited to, Medicare, Medicaid, Medigap, VA, DOD, TriCare, or where prohibited by law.
+* For eligible commercially insured patients, the co-pay card is subject to an annual limit.
+You are not eligible if prescriptions are paid for by any state or other federally funded programs, including, but not limited to, Medicare or Medicaid, Medigap, VA or DOD or TriCare, or where prohibited by law.

 • Do not take XERMELO if you have a history of hypersensitivity to telotristat or any of the ingredients in XERMELO.